pedrota2000/SiBuGEC/README.md

 - Interactive EoS explorer with real-time thermodynamic plots (GUI).
 - Full phase-space computation: detonations, deflagrations, and hybrids.
-- Automatic separator curves: Chapman–Jouguet, Jouguet, hybrid onset, limiting detonation, and entropy-production boundaries.
+- Automatic separator curves for different type of solutions.
 - Click-to-inspect: click any point in the phase-space plot to display the corresponding velocity and energy profiles.
 - Built-in α_N (phase-transition strength) computation.